-Many other works, primarily in the data mining literature, focus on good formalisms for proximity to elements of a graph [14, 16].
+Many other works, primarily in the data mining literature, focus on good formalisms for proximity to elements of a graph [15], [16], [18], [19].
 These approaches provide algorithms to find the nodes which exist between or around a node or subgraph of interest in a large graph.
 The smaller subgraph can be extracted and drawn for the purposes of visualization.
 However, the context of how this subgraph connects with the rest of the network is lost and the work does not focus on interactive techniques.
 Although we use a simpler notion of proximity in this work, direct adjacency, these techniques could be adapted to allow TugGraph to display these forms of adjacency.
+TugGraph could be adapted to handle these notions of adjacency by substituting the adjacency computation with the decomposition computed by one of these methods.